Your Co-pilot Runs the Loop

 What's working today

 Teams are running this in their pipelines today.
-Here's what one of our own recent runs looked like.
+Here's one of our own recent runs, end to end.

 The full utility here is not proven yet.
 We're not claiming it is.
-What we're claiming is narrower and checkable: the loop closes, on real agents, on real behavior objectives, today.
+What we're claiming is narrower and checkable: the loop closes, on real agents, on real behavior objectives, today, and the fixes it finds aren't confined to the prompt.
 The promise of where it goes is bigger than that.

 The referee neither agent can bribe